iamjoncannon/bermi_faceswap_challenge/README.md

 	-ref bermi_video.mp4  # automatically generates a video from the source images
 ```

 See notes in convertScript.sh for specific setting discussion.
-The major improvement was the '-c match-hist and -sc sharpen' option.
+The major improvements were  '-c match-hist and -sc sharpen' options.

 ## Conclusion